Marinika Tepić: Local politics (2008–16)

-Tepić was a member of Pančevo's election commission in the 2008 Serbian local elections.
+Tepić was a member of Pančevo's election commission during the 2008 Serbian local elections.
 She appeared in the lead position on the LSV's electoral list for the Pančevo city assembly in the 2012 local elections and was elected when the list won five mandates.
 She resigned her seat on 16 July 2012 after being appointed to the provincial executive.

 She again led the LSV list for Pančevo in the 2016 local elections and was re-elected when the list won six seats.
 She resigned her local mandate on 4 July 2016, this time after taking a seat in the national assembly.

 Vojvodina government minister (2012–16)

 Tepić received the twenty-fourth position on the LSV's electoral list in the 2012 Vojvodina provincial election.
-(During this period, half of the Vojvodina assembly's 120 seats were determined by proportional representation and the other half by election in single-member constituencies.)
-The LSV won eight proportional seats, and Tepić was not elected.
-The party joined a coalition government after the election, however, and Tepić was appointed to the provincial executive as secretary for sports and youth.
+The list won eight seats, and she was not elected.
+The Democratic Party (DS) and its allies won the election and formed a coalition government that included the LSV, and Tepić was appointed as secretary for sports and youth in Bojan Pajtić's administration.

 In 2013, Tepić oversaw the introduction of the first sex education classes in the province, following a ten-month consultation process.
-In announcing the program, she said that it had the approval of ninety-five per cent of parents surveyed by the secretariat and was unlikely to face the same opposition as had a similar initiative in neighbouring Croatia.
-This notwithstanding, some educational material provoked a backlash from socially conservative groups; the Democratic Party of Serbia (Demokratska stranka Srbije, DSS), which held four seats in the assembly, argued that one publication "promoted homosexuality" and that Tepić should resign as secretary.
+In announcing the program, she said that it had the support of ninety-five per cent of parents surveyed by the secretariat.
+This notwithstanding, some educational material provoked a backlash from socially conservative groups; the Democratic Party of Serbia (DSS), which held four seats in the assembly, argued that one publication "promoted homosexuality" and that Tepić should resign as secretary.
 She defended the material and remained in her position.

-She received the sixth position on the LSV's list in the 2016 provincial election, which was conducted entirely under proportional representation.
-The party won nine seats; she was elected but declined her mandate in order to serve in the national assembly, to which she had been elected in the concurrent 2016 Serbian parliamentary election.
-Both the republic and provincial elections were won by the Serbian Progressive Party (Srpska napredna stranka, SNS) and its allies; a new government was formed in Vojvodina, and Tepić stood down from her cabinet position on 20 June 2016.
+She appeared in the sixth position on the LSV's list in the 2016 provincial election and was elected to the provincial assembly when the party won nine seats.
+She declined her mandate in order to serve in the national assembly, to which she had been elected in the concurrent 2016 Serbian parliamentary election.
+The Serbian Progressive Party (SNS) and its allies won majority victories at both the republican and provincial levels; a new SNS-led government was formed in Vojvodina, and Tepić stood down from her cabinet role on 20 June 2016.